dwyl/elixir-auth-facebook/README.md

 ### Create a `state` token

 This is a secret token you need to generate as a "anti-CSRF" protection.
-In your terminal, type `mix gen.secret 32` to generate a token.
+Type `mix gen.secret 32` In your terminal to generate a token.
-Save it as `FACEBOOK_STATE` in your `.env` file as below:
+Append it to the `FACEBOOK_STATE` key in your `.env` file

 ```env
 # .env